-Section 4.1 How much is your plan premium?
+Section 4.1 Plan premium

-Your former employer, union group, or plan sponsor (SHBP) is responsible for paying your monthly plan premium to UnitedHealthcare on your behalf.
-SHBP determines the amount of any retiree contribution toward the monthly premium for our plan.
-SHBP will notify you if you must pay any portion of your monthly premium for our plan.
-In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+Your former employer, union group or trust administrator (plan sponsor) is responsible for paying your monthly plan premium to UnitedHealthcare on your behalf.
+Your plan sponsor determines the amount of any retiree contribution toward the monthly premium for our plan.
+Your plan sponsor will notify you if you must pay any portion of your monthly premium for our plan.